Slip Stitch Knitting Patterns: Discover How to Create Stunning Designs

 The Mock ribbing slip stitch pattern on the needles worked in an orange acrylic yarnMock Ribbing Slip Stitch Right Side

-This knit pattern falls into several catagories including knit and purl stitches and rib stitches.
-However, I've added it here as an example of a slip stitch pattern because it is easy to master, even for beginners.
+This knit pattern includes knit and purl stitches and rib stitches.
+I’ve included it here as an example of a slip stitch pattern because it is easy to master, even for beginners.

 The Mock Ribbing Slip Stitch Knit Pattern